• Skip to main content

 Ingredients

-• 1/2 Cantonese roast duck, deboned and sliced we buy it from a Chinese BBQ shop
+• 1/2 Cantonese roast duck (deboned and sliced; we buy it from a Chinese BBQ shop)

-• 1 bundle yellow chives chives or spring onion heads, cut into 10cm (4″) segments
+• 1 bundle yellow chives [cut into 10cm (4″) segments]

-• 2 cans chicken stock (800 mL)
+• 2 cans / 800mL chicken stock

-• 1 1/2 tsp sugar
+• 1 1/2 tsp sugar (or to taste)

-• 1 tbsp chicken bouillon powder (affiliate link)
+• 1 tbsp chicken bouillon powder

 Instructions

-• Bring the chicken stock to a boil and add in the e-fu noodles, one roll at a time.
-Cook them for 3-5 minutes, following the packet for directions or until al dente.
+• Bring the chicken stock to a boil and add in the noodles, one roll at a time.

-• Drain the noodles in a colander.
+• Drain the noodles in a colander, but keep the liquid on the side for later.

-• Serve immediately!
+• Serve immediately as is!

 Tried this recipe?
 Tag me TODAY!If you recreated this authentic recipe, I’d love to see it!
 Tag me on Instagram at @wokandkin.